htmlios/FXDanmaku/README.md

 ```
 More examples in `FXDanmakuDemo.xcworkspace`.

-Demo builded and ran in Xcode8.
+Demo built and ran in Xcode8.

 ##Q&A
 1. Relationships among rowHeight、estimatedRowSpace and rowSpace